Royal Caribbean’s Monarch of the Seas arriving in Nassau harbor, Bahamas

 - Earn points generally equal to one point per cruise night

-- Attain status levels by completing a fixed number of cruises or a set number of nights, or a combination of the two
+- Attain status levels by completing a fixed number of cruises or a set number of nights, or a combination thereof

-- Earn an escalating collection of perks as you move up the status ladder, just like with airline or hotel reward programs
+- Earn an escalating collection of perks as you move up the status ladder, just like with other reward programs

 Like airline and hotel programs, joining a cruise loyalty program is free.
 However, all lines I have sailed with (Princess, Royal Caribbean, Norwegian, and Celebrity) require that you complete at least one cruise before being allowed to sign up for the program.
-Generally, you’ll be automatically assigned a loyalty program number once you complete one cruise; you can find your number on the direct mailers or marketing e-mails that you will inevitably receive from the cruise line once they’ve reeled you on to the boat one time.
+Generally, you’ll be automatically assigned a loyalty program number once you complete one cruise; you can find your number on the direct mailers or marketing e-mails that you receive from time to time.

 Note that both Princess and Royal Caribbean provide two points per day for booking a suite (NOT a mini-suite or junior suite) category and/or sailing as a single passenger but paying the double fare for the entire stateroom.
-Another line I have used, Norwegian, periodically advertises specials where they award bonus tier points for booking selected cruises during flash sales.
+Norwegian periodically advertises specials where they award bonus tier points for booking selected cruises during flash sales.

 All programs contain escalating elite tiers, just like airline and hotel programs.
 However, cruise lines tend to have more elite tiers than the airlines and hotels.
 Princess and Royal Caribbean define elite tiers as follows (I’ve created my own chart for Princess since they don’t have an easy to use one on their website):

 Both programs are similar, though RCL has six elite tiers to Princess’ four.
-Princess also allows you to qualify by number of cruises or number of cruise days, whereas Royal Caribbean exclusively uses cruise days.
-In either program, you automatically enter the program at “Gold” with one cruise (the shortest RCCL cruise is three days, thus you reach the minimum after one cruise).
+Princess also allows you to qualify by number of cruises or number of cruise days.
+Royal Caribbean, though, exclusively uses cruise days.
+In either program, you automatically enter the program at “Gold” with one cruise; the shortest RCCL cruise is three days, thus you reach the minimum after one cruise.

 Elite Status Benefits